 Like every good lawyer should, we advise any aspiring artist to seek advice from an attorney before signing anything, that is a given.
 More often, however, the artist does not have access to the best legal advice unless luck strikes and the Faustian pact was struck long ago.
 So what can the artist do?
 One novel approach is to ask the prospective manager to pay for independent legal advice (i.e. do not go to anyone suggested by the manager).
 Also, the newcome must-read, not just blogs but also books like “This Business of Music.”

 Then they might know not to make the schoolboy error of agreeing to sell music as a “work for hire”, without knowing that the work will no longer be considered as theirs, and the artist will not be entitled to any copyright whatsoever.

 Other rights that record companies often try to get artists to sign away is their termination rights, which are the rights to claim back the copyright they granted to a label after a period of 35 years, upon notice.
 Even the experienced artists, who made the mistake in their early career is so beaten down and used to people taking advantage that they don’t know that such contracts, which include automatic waiver of termination rights are usually void.
 Empowerment of the artist by giving back termination rights was one of the main objectives of the Copyright Act 1977.

 Not all is bad, the record labels are in a very risky business and there is no doubt that the industry has changed over the last few year and they are certainly entitled to recoup heir investment plus some upside.
 However, that does not mean that the artist has no bargaining power, especially in terms of royalties.

-So … the cardinal rule that any person in the music busines should live by, if your manager wants a portion of your copyright … run.
+So … the cardinal rule that any person in the music business should live by if your manager wants a portion of your copyright … run.